briankeegan/present-recollection/README.md

 1. Create Account
 2. Log in
 3. Add a friend
-  1. If you mispell your friends name, or write the wrong birthday, go edit friend
+  1. If you misspell your friends name, or write the wrong birthday, go edit friend
-  2. If you want to remove a friend from the list click delelete and confirm deletion
+  2. If you want to remove a friend from the list click delete and confirm deletion
 4. Click on your friend to create a gift / view gifts associated with that friend
 5. Add a gift to that friend.
 You'll know which friend because their name will be at the top
   1. If you want to update the gift, press update, and you can go ahead and edit!